Games-by-Mason/ZCS/README.md

 * Random access is O(1), but more expensive than random access to `std.MultiArrayList` as the persistent handles introduce a layer of indirection

 No dynamic allocation is done after initialization.
 I recommend using `std.cleanExit` to avoid unnecessary clean up in release mode.

-# Examples & Documentation

-You can generate documentation with `zig build docs`.

-I'll add examples to this repo [eventually](https://github.com/Games-by-Mason/ZCS/issues/34), for now see [2Pew](https://github.com/MasonRemaley/2Pew/tree/zcs).

 # Contributing